Eckhardt-D/blanq/README.md

 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
 ```

 Most of the application boilerplate be easily updated via the `app/app.config.ts` file.
+Some things are hard coded though.

+The application shell lives in `app/pages/app/index.vue` that is where you can implement the page you want to show after the user logs in.
+All pages that show this layout should be placed in the `app/pages/app` folder and use the `dashboard` layout and `auth` middleware.
+Pre-built settings pages live under `app/pages/app/settings` and use the `settings` layout and `auth` middleware.

+Read the documentation and blog for more info on how to make changes and add your own features.

 ## Start the local mail server